 If you’ve ever walked barefoot on hot pavement on a sweltering summer day, you know how painful it can be.
 Pavement can reach 140 degrees on a scorching day!
-That doesn’t feel good on your feet, and it sure doesn’t feel good on Fido’s paws.
+That doesn’t feel good on your feet, and it sure doesn’t feel good on your pup’s paws.

 One easy way to tell whether the pavement is too hot for your dog is to place the back of your hand or bare foot on it for 10 seconds.
 If it’s too hot for you, it’s too hot for your dog as well.